ACH vs Wire Transfer Speed

 Generally speaking, both transfer methods are secure.
 The security risk for each depends on whether you’re sending or receiving funds.

-Wire transfers let you withdraw money in near-real-time, and often transactions can’t be reversed after they’re sent.
+Wire transfer funds are available for withdrawal immediately once received by the receiving, and often transactions can’t be disputed and recovered after they’re sent.
 It’s therefore essential to know and confirm the identity and account that you send funds to via a wire transfer.
-Wire transfers comply with bank security measures and are generally considered secure.

 ACH vs Wire Transfer: Use Case